UltherEgo/kind-cluster/README.md

 ## Create kind k8s cluster, Nginx ingress, MetaLB

-All operations can be performed using make, for example
+All operations can be performed using make, eg
 ```bash
 make install-all-no-demo-workloads
 ```